pruett/totem/README.md

-# Chumash
+# Totem
-### *Rock* solid, data-driven visuals

-## What is Chumash?

-A tool to create visuals rooted data.
+A tool to create visuals rooted in data.
 Data is used to manipulate color, size, shape, angle, etc. of a vector path or polygon.
-Combined, these shapes form something unique and wholly reflective of its sources of data.
+Combined, these shapes form a unique symbol, wholly reflective of its sources of data.

-### Each `chumash` should tell a singular, compelling story
+Each `totem` should tell a singular, compelling story